If you can spare a few minutes, please help us improve our website by completing this survey.

 Member, Koch Institute for Integrative Cancer Research at MIT

 Delta Electronics Professor, Department of Electrical Engineering and Computer Science

 Director of Breast Imaging and Co-Director, Avon Comprehensive Breast Evaluation Center,

 Professor of Radiology, Harvard Medical School

-Moderated by Linda Pizzuti Henry, Managing Director, The Boston Globe and co-founder, HUBweek, with opening remarks by Susan Hockfield, PhD, MIT President Emerita and Member, Koch Institute.
+Moderated by Linda Pizzuti Henry, Managing Director of The Boston Globe and STAT and co-founder of HUBweek, with opening remarks by Susan Hockfield, PhD, MIT President Emerita and Member, Koch Institute